Orientation of good covers: Subfamilies of

 \section{Subfamilies of \cTO}

 \kicsiny{0.8}

 Here we define several subfamilies of good covers and point sets that are of interest to us.
 For completeness, we also include the already defined families.
+The first two families were already defined by \cite{Knuth}, while the third is the usual order type on planar points.
 The containment relations among the respective \cTO families are depicted in Figure \ref{fig:3TOposet}.